-The programme combines no fewer than four disciplines: public administration, computer science, criminology, and law.
+The programme combines four disciplines: public administration, computer science, criminology, and law.
 In addition to traditional lectures, innovative teaching methods such as simulations, serious games, moot courts, and hackathons will be employed.
 The goal?
 To optimally prepare students for the challenges in the dynamic and growing field of cybersecurity and cybercrime.

 Professor Bibi van den Berg, Chair of Cybersecurity Governance at Leiden University, is leading the development of this programme.
 She underscores the programme's unique focus on pressing cyber issues such as ransomware and responsible disclosure.